MaartenBijlsma/multiAPCMC/README.md

 on the period and cohort dimensions.
 Specifically, it sets the coefficient of both the first and last period in the time series to be equal (i.e. have the same ‘effect’), and the coefficient of the oldest and youngest birth cohort.
-However, this influences determines the drift parameter, and thereby it has a potentially strong effect on extrapolating the trend towards the future (forecasting).
-However, this is not the only possible constraint of its type.
+However, this choice determines the drift parameter, and thereby it has a potentially strong effect on extrapolating the trend towards the future (forecasting).

+In the multiAPCMC package, I allow the user to investigate other constraints as well.
 We could instead set the middle periods or middle cohorts to be equal (perhaps adjacent periods or cohorts are more similar…?), or the first and the middle, and so forth.
-The multiAPCMC package allows you to investigate this.
 Other choices that can be investigated are the link function (log link or power5 link) and the number of periods to use for forecasting.
 The multiAPCMC package also allows any data resolution, as long as they are in Lexis squares (1 year age by 1 year period, 2 year age by 2 year period, … 5 year age by 5 year period, etc.).

 Below I provide a demonstration of the use of this package, which comes with mock data.